yum-food/TaSTT/README.md

 ## TaSTT: A deliciously free STT

 TaSTT (pronounced "tasty") is a free speech-to-text tool for VRChat.
-It uses local machine translation to turn your voice into text, then sends it into VRChat via OSC.
+It uses local machine transcription to turn your voice into text, then sends it into VRChat via OSC.
 A few parameters, a machine-generated FX layer, and a custom shader display the text in game.

 ![Speech-to-text demo](Images/speech_to_text_demo.gif)

 Features:

 * 4x44 grid, 256 or 65536 characters per slot.
 * Text-to-text interface.
 * Speech-to-text interface.
+* Multiple language support.
+  * Transcription within the same language works for many languages.
+  * Translation from N languages to English is supported.
+  * Translation from English into other languages is added case by case.
+This is a limitation of the state of the art in machine translation: fine-tuned English->other language models far outperform English->many language models.
 * Free as in beer.
 * Free as in freedom.
 * Privacy-respecting: transcription is done on your GPU, not in the cloud.